Sheana Davis: Cheesemaking

 Davis produces multiple fresh cheeses, all which use local Northern California milks.
 She began experimenting with various cheeses left over from catering.
 She made fromage blanc, chevre and crème fraîche.
 Eventually, Davis created her first signature cheese, Delice de la Vallee.

 Delice de la Vallee is a triple-cream cheese made from goat milk, cow milk cream and whole cow milk.
 It has been described as "creamy, fluffy, earthy and tangy."
 It was awarded a first place prize at the 2010 American Cheese Conference and Competition for the best "Fresh Unripened Mixed Milk" cheese.
 Delice was named one of the top cheeses for cheeseburgers by Saveur.
 Jay-Z and Beyoncé are fans of the cheese.

 A second cheese, Creme de Fromage, was introduced in 2010.
 It is a triple cream cow's milk cheese.
 It is sweeter and thicker than Delice de la Vallee.

 Davis' cheese production takes place at a cooperative in Berkeley, California.
 She produces 500 pounds of cheese weekly.
 Her cheese is served at the French Laundry and Kendall-Jackson.

 Davis was featured on Reinventing the Meal with Richard Blais in 2012 for her cheesemaking.
 She also founded the Sonoma Valley Cheese Conference and Winter Artisan Cheese Fair.
 In 2019, she was featured in Huffington Post for her mac and cheese, which uses five speciality cheeses.

+In early 2024, Davis made was honored in Paris, France.
+During her visit, Sheana achieved numerous milestones, including induction into the Guild du Fromage, certification as a Fromaggier, completion of a Sensory Analysis of Cheese course, and served as a judge at the Salon du Fromage.
+Additionally, she conducted cheese and butter classes at Paroles de Fromagers and explored various cheese shops and retailers in Paris.

+Known for her dedication to the American artisanal cheese community, Sheana has conducted 162 cheese-making classes this year alone.
+Susan Sturman, a respected cheese professional, praised Sheana’s contributions to the cheese industry and her local community, highlighting her commitment to education, advocacy, and support for those in need.